OpenTidalFarm/OpenTidalFarm/docs/examples/channel-opt/channel-opt.rst

   - add a tidal farm with 32 turbines;
   - define an optimisation objective, here the farm's power production;
   - define an optimisation control, here the turbine positions;
-  - define constraints to the controls, here bounds to restrict the positions of the turbines to the farm bounds;
+  - define constraints to the controls: bounds to restrict the positions of the turbines to the farm bounds and minimum distance constraints between each turbine;
   - run the optimisation and retrieve the optimal turbine positions and farm power production.